 Prerequisites: Chem 20 or equivalent and Biol 111 3 hours lecture, 3 hours lab weekly Study of the underlying physiological processes involved in the functioning of the organs and systems of the human body.
-Lab experiments and demonstrations to illustrate basic physiological principles and techniques.
+Lab experiments and demonstrations to illustrate

+Biol 198-1⁄2-10 units Topics in Biology

+Designed to meet specific needs of college and community, as required and requested by persons whose needs in this area are not met by present course offerings.
 (2)

-Biol 198-1/2-10 units Topics in Biology

-Designed to meet specific needs of college and community, as required and requested by persons whose needs in this area are not met by present course offering.
-(2) Transfer credit: UC, CSU